Giving AI Agents Access to Cryptocurrency and Smart Contracts Creates New Vectors of AI Harm: Introduction

-After describing each of these harm vectors in detail, we enumerate the types of guardrails that the research community should explore and enforce in order to prevent and mitigate them.
-These include: evaluation of AI agents for blockchain use, equipping AI agents with safeguards prior to endowing them with access to the blockchain, kill switches for agents and/or associated smart contracts, and extending existing fraud-detection systems (e.g., Chainalysis) to detect rogue AI.
+After describing each of these new vectors of AI harm in detail (via a first-of-its-kind taxonomy), we enumerate the types of guardrails that the research community should explore and enforce in order to prevent and mitigate them.
+Among other things, these include: pre-deployment evaluation of AI agents for ability to use blockchain, equipping AI agents with safeguards prior to endowing them with access to blockchain, kill switches for smart contracts, and extending existing fraud-detection systems (e.g., \citet{chainalysis2025alterya}) to detect harmful on-chain agent behavior.